Azure/azure-sdk-tools/doc/engsys_resource_management.md

 complete.

 **NOTE:** For long-lived resources, please also add a resource group tag named `Purpose` describing the purpose of the group.

+#### Alias Rules

+Due to permissions limitations with querying the Microsoft Graph API with an AAD application, alias lookups are performed by querying the https://repos.opensource.microsoft.com/ API for github->microsoft alias mappings.
+The implications of this are:

+- Mail/Security group aliases are not supported, only aliases for individuals will be recognized.
+- If using a Microsoft alias, it must be linked with a Github account in order to be recognized.
+See [docs on linking an account](https://repos.opensource.microsoft.com/link).

+For example, for a Microsoft account of foobarmsft@microsoft.com linked to a github account of foobar, the following will be treated as valid by the cleanup scripts:

+- foobarmsft  (Microsoft alias)
+- foobar@microsoft.com  (Microsoft User Principal Name)
+- foobar  (Github username)

 ### Role Assignments